 People are still squeamish

-issue has been around for as long as mankind.
-We can
+been around for as long as mankind.
+We can accept our

-people in third world countries as having parasites,
+pets or people in third world countries as having

 Parasites are found worldwide, including the U.S. Of course poor sanitation increases the possibility of unwanted guests, yet soil, fruits, vegetables meats and water can be be infected.We may also pick up worms from contact with pets and other people or a barefoot walk in the garden.
 Worms can release as many as 200,000 eggs per day, which we may consume unknowingly.
 Children are easily infected by being less aware of hygiene and playing with dirt and other possible contaminated substances.